R-M-Patel/PythonOER/README.md

   - Open learning resources, Principles of Computation with Python, course with content/quizzes, includes porgramming/data/encryption/cellular automaton, has free access to view and requires free account for full features
 - Artificial Intelligence in Healthcare, Standford Certificate program - [Link](https://online.stanford.edu/programs/artificial-intelligence-healthcare)
   - Four course series related to clinical data, fundamentals of ML for healthcare, Evaluation of AI in Healthcare, and Capstone
+- Learning Python: basic level [Link](https://github.com/kgdunn/python-basic-notebooks)
+  - Kevin Dunn's fantastic review of concepts.
+From the site: The topics listed below give an idea of what is covered.
+Within in each notebook are a series of simple or more challenging problems.
+The problems are designed to build on the topics just learned, as well as the topics from earlier notebooks.

 #### Coursera
 - Coursera - Python Genomic Data Science Specialization - [Link](https://www.coursera.org/learn/python-genomics)